 Not all cod liver oil (CLO) is made equal.
 When it comes to cod liver oil, it pays to know what you're buying.
 Smart, health conscious shoppers like you look for reviews before buying.
 After all, you want to know if Rosita cod liver oil is worth the price tag, right?
 This review takes the hard work out of cod liver oil shopping.
 I've been testing Rosita cod liver oil (for 3 years now) and the results are in!

 The Problem with Cheap Cod Liver Oil

 Lots of folks ask me why on earth one would pay almost 40 quid for a bottle of cod liver oil.
-Why not just go to the local health store and get some CLO or "Fish Oil" capsules for under a tenner?
-I wondered this myself, there had to be something special about Rosita right?
+Why not just go to the local health store and grab some CLO or "Fish Oil" capsules for under a tenner?

 Rosita Extra Virgin Cod Liver Oil (EVCLO) Liquid

 100% Raw Cod liver oil.
 Naturally rich in vitamin A & D3, EPA and DHA.
 Trace amounts of vitamin E and rosemary antioxidants for freshness.

 Rosita cod liver oil is produced from fresh wild caught cod from sustainable sources in the Norwegian fjords, boasted to be some least polluted waters in the world.
 Rosita claim to use ancient extraction techniques producing the oil on a small scale.
 Such techniques combine with Rosita's batch testing ensure best quality cod liver oil.

 Suggested serving according to Rosita for children, pregnant and nursing mothers: Children and sensitive folk: Start with 1⁄8 to 1⁄4 teaspoon with food.
 Increase as necessary.